 Like code, a well-written resume can unlock you from your current status and open you up to a whole new program.
 Don’t waste the opportunity.

-If you’re a senior IT professional and you’d like me to review your resume, please email a copy to: Vu@tripleco.com.
+If you’re a tech professional and you’d like me to review your resume, please email a copy to: Vu@tripleco.com.